 When I did get a little lonely, the gardens made up for it.
 Beautiful, mesmerizing and full of wildlife, they were a pleasure to spend time in and an honour to tend.

 And then, in August 2018, bidding a farewell to The Priory, Jim and I moved to Stroud, Gloucestershire.
 For six months we worked on making our new house a home … and that was a lot of work.
 But as of March 2019, I am working again as a self-employed gardener in the Five Valleys.
-Please do contact me if you would like me to tend or work in your Stroud garden.

 I have changed some names during my time in Sussex to protect the gardens’ and owners’ anonymity.